Skip to main content

 More to the point, I will have 4 primary activities keeping me busy:

-• Running the Quant UX Association — I'll will lead both the annual conference, Quant UX Con online, and our new in-person training classes.
+• Running the Quant UX Association — I'll lead both the annual conference, Quant UX Con online, and our new in-person training classes.

 • Hobbies: I have several hobbies.
 Hobby #1 is boating in the Seattle region and north to British Columbia.
 We have plans to take our boat all the way to Alaska.